Inventory Turnover Calculator

 What is a good inventory turnover ratio?

-It varies by industry.
-Grocery stores may have 14-20x, while furniture stores average 4-6x.
-Generally, higher is better as it means less capital tied up.
+It varies heavily by industry.
+Grocery stores may have 14-20x, while furniture stores average 3-4x.
+Generally, a higher ratio is better as it means less capital is tied up in unsold goods.